 This article was last updated Wednesday, November 3, 2021.
 Updated January 17, 2023.

-If your child with type 1 diabetes is age 5 or above, you can now get them vaccinated against COVID-19!
+If your child with type 1 diabetes is 6 months or older, you can now get them vaccinated against COVID-19!
 For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with type 1 diabetes (T1D).
 “Getting the vaccine is not only key to personal health, but also a selfless act to achieve herd immunity and end the COVID-19 pandemic,” he added.

 While important to remember that having type 1 diabetes itself does not seem to put anyone more at risk for contracting the novel coronavirus, diabetes care itself can be made far more complicated after contracting COVID-19 and protecting anyone with diabetes from getting the virus is our ultimate goal.

 Additionally, as kids and teens head back to school or other in-person social activities, their risk of carrying COVID-19 with or without symptoms, then possibly spreading the virus to others who have not yet been able to get vaccinated, increases as well.
 Ensuring everyone who is eligible to get vaccinated does so keeps more people safe.
 That’s why we encourage everyone with diabetes to get vaccinated as soon as possible.

 Are the COVID-19 vaccines safe for kids and teens with Type 1 diabetes?

 In May 2021, the Pfizer/BioNTech vaccine was granted an EUA (emergency use authorization) by the FDA and the CDC for people aged 12 through 15.
 In November 2021, it was also granted an EUA for ages five through 11.